Numigi/odoo-stock-addons/stock_picking_product_supplier/README.rst

 Overview
 --------
-This module displays the supplier reference of the product on stock move lines during receipts.
-The supplier reference is retrieved based on the supplier associated with the incoming transfer.
+The ``Stock Picking Product Supplier`` module displays the supplier reference for products on stock move lines specifically during receipt operations.
+This supplier reference is automatically retrieved based on the supplier associated with the incoming transfer.

-As a user with access to goods receipts, you will notice a new field on stock move lines.

-This field is displayed exclusively on transfers of the receipt type and is propagated from the product form under the Purchase tab.
+When handling incoming receipts, users will see a new field on each stock move line displaying the relevant supplier reference.
+This field is visible only on transfers of type "Receipt" and pulls information from the supplier reference set in the Purchase tab of the product form.

 Configuration
 -------------
-In the form view of a product, the supplier reference can be found under the Purchase tab.
+To configure this feature, navigate to the Purchase tab on the product form view.
+Here, you can specify the supplier reference, which will then display on stock move lines during receipt operations.

 .. image:: static/description/product_template_form.png

-The value defined on the product is displayed on stock move lines during the receipt.

 .. image:: static/description/picking_form.png

 Usage
 -----
-In the form view of a stock move line, the supplier reference of the product is displayed on each line during receipt.
+During the processing of an incoming receipt, the supplier reference for each product will be shown on its respective stock move line.
+This helps users quickly reference supplier information directly within the receipt view.

 .. image:: static/description/purchase_order_form.png

 Contributors
 ------------
-* Numigi (tm) and all its contributors (https://bit.ly/numigiens) *
+* Numigi (tm) and all its contributors (https://bit.ly/numigiens)